Lightning-Universe/lightning-flash/docs/source/reference/object_detection.rst

             ...

 Once we've downloaded the data using :func:`~flash.core.data.download_data`, we can create the :class:`~flash.image.detection.data.ObjectDetectionData`.
-We select a pre-trained RetinaNet to use for our :class:`~flash.image.detection.model.ObjectDetector` and fine-tune on the COCO 128 data.
+We select a pre-trained EfficientDet to use for our :class:`~flash.image.detection.model.ObjectDetector` and fine-tune on the COCO 128 data.
 We then use the trained :class:`~flash.image.detection.model.ObjectDetector` for inference.
 Finally, we save the model.
 Here's the full example: